immense/Remotely/README.md

 [![Build Status](https://dev.azure.com/translucency/Remotely/_apis/build/status/Remotely-ReleaseBuild?branchName=master)](https://dev.azure.com/translucency/Remotely/_build/latest?definitionId=17&branchName=master)
 ![GitHub Build](https://github.com/lucent-sea/Remotely/workflows/GitHub%20Build/badge.svg)

+> NOTE: Development has been suspended.
+>
+> I will be taking a break from Remotely during 2021 to make more time for family, self-care, and other interests.
+The repo will be archived until I resume development, so that I don't get overwhelmed with issues and requests.
+>
+>  Take care and stay safe.
+>
+>  \- Jared

 ## Donations
 If this project has benefited you in some way, or if you just want to show appreciation, please consider donating to a charity.